MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 - Updated the version of CMake shipped with Visual Studio to version 3.24.1.
 For details of what is available, see the [CMake release notes](https://cmake.org/cmake/help/v3.24/release/3.24.html).

 - Android SDK update:
-  - Ant scripts have been removed, so users no longer see Ant-based templates in the New Project dialog.
+  - Ant scripts were removed, so users no longer see Ant-based templates in the New Project dialog.
 For help migrating from Ant templates to Gradle templates, see [Migrating Builds From Apache Ant](https://docs.gradle.org/current/userguide/migrating_from_ant.html)
   - Added support for building with NDK 23 and 24
   - Updated NDK component to the LTS version 23